-Useless Bay Sanctuary has helped more than 100 dogs since the founding of the nonprofit in August of 2013.
+Useless Bay Sanctuary has helped more than 100 dogs each year since the founding of the nonprofit in August of 2013.
 Here are profiles of some of them.
 Please view our adoptable dogs on PetFinder.

-Linus--in foster.
+Linus--adopted.
 Linus was roaming as a stray, and UBS volunteers were able to help him.
 Linus came from a California shelter.
 Perhaps a year ago, Linus was injured, probably hit by a car, and his pelvis was fractured on one side.
 It healed wrong.
 Under the care of UBS, Linus will receive surgery to correct this problem and reduce his pain.

 Hope--in foster.
 Hope was running around as a stray in Mukilteo.
 After she went into a humane trap, UBS searched for her original family but found none.
 Hope was very thin, seeming to indicate she had been on her own a long time, and she is back to a healthy weight now.
 She will be spayed soon, and then she will be available for adoption.

-Dudley--available for adoption.
+Dudley--adopted.
 Dudley is an energetic young dog, eager to learn.
 He needs stability and consistency, which he has not had so far in his life.
 He was found in Everett, with an old bite wound.
 His injury is healing, and his previous owners chose not to claim him.
 Dudley gets along great with some dogs, but may be overwhelming for other dogs.
 So far, he has ignored cats.
 Please contact us if you would like to give Dudley a forever home, and continue his training, to help him become the great dog we know he can be.

 Salma--adopted.
 Salma was wandering stray up in the mountains.
 UBS volunteers were able to trap her in a humane trap quickly, but an extensive search for her previous family turned up no leads.
 She has found a great home where she is spoiled and loved.